Nils Weber, M.A.

 From 2021 to 2023 he was Stipendiat at the Kunsthistorisches Institut in Florenz – Max-Planck-Institut with a long-term scholarship offered by the Ministerium für Wissenschaft, Forschung und Kunst Baden-Württemberg (Landesgraduiertenförderung).

-Nils received his B.A. in Philosophy and M.A. in Art History from Heidelberg University, while also studying Philosophy at the University of Rome II - Tor Vergata.
-Since 2023 he is editor of the open access journal Kunsttexte - Journal für Kunst- und Bildgeschichte, for which he is currently preparing a special issue on »Epidemics and Cultural Rebirth in Early Modern Worlds«.
+Nils received his B.A. in Philosophy and M.A. in Art History from Heidelberg University, while also studying at the University of Rome - Tor Vergata.
+In 2023, he joined the editorial board of the open access journal Kunsttexte - Journal für Kunst- und Bildgeschichte, for which he edited the Kunsttexte 2025/02 special issue on »Epidemics and Cultural Rebirth in Early Modern Worlds«.

-• Cultural and artistic changes in times of crisis, epidemics, and ecocatastrophes
+• Image-making in times of crises, epidemics, and ecocatastrophes

 • Methodologies of Art History, Philosophy, Bildwissenschaft